 There are a few forms of eScooter around town, two of them are BinBin and Marti which are very cheap.
 The eScooters are 2 TL to unlock and then 1.29 or 1.49 TL per minute to use on average at the writing of this article.
 The main stop for the bus is in the commercial centre on the ocean front near the port and just near the shopping street that runs parallel to the ocean one block back as well as a second shopping street that goes inland from there as well.

-To purchase train tickets you can do this from the train station as their TCDD rail website no longer supports purchase of tickets online.
+IMPORTANT: To purchase train tickets you can do this from the train station as their TCDD rail website no longer supports purchase of tickets online.

 NOTE: You may not be able to access this website fully depending on where in the world you are but you will be able to access it fully when you are in Turkey.
 If you are deciding to use the train to travel to Turkey then you can get your first ticket at your local train station or on arrival online.